Eisenhower Matrix Step-by-Step: Daily Priority Guide

 Q1 tasks go on today’s calendar.
 Q2 gets scheduled into specific time blocks.
 Q3 gets delegated or batched into one low-energy time slot.
 Q4 gets deleted.

-Macan’s research in the Journal of Applied Psychology found that time management behaviors predict lower stress and higher job satisfaction through perceived control of time as the key mechanism [3].
-Blocking Q2 and treating it as untouchable is how you build that control.
-Write it on your calendar.
-Tell people you’re unavailable.
-Protect it.
+The timing matters too: schedule Q2 first thing each morning, before you open email or messages, so the protected block lands before the day’s urgency can claim it.
+Macan’s research in the Journal of Applied Psychology found that time management behaviors were associated with lower stress and higher job satisfaction, with perceived control of time as the proposed mediator [3], and blocking Q2 as untouchable is how you build that control.

 What mistakes cause people to abandon the Eisenhower matrix?

 You sort your tasks carefully.
 And then everything lands in Q1.
-Here’s why it happens and how to fix it.
+Here is why it happens and how to fix it.

 Mistake 1: adopting other people’s urgency